-The public is encouraged to attend and provide comment.
+The public is encouraged to attend and provide comments.

 Written comment may also be submitted via email to customer.service@wswd.org.

-Written and oral testimony will become part of the hearing record.
+Written and oral testimony will become part of the public record.

 The Board of Commissioners is proposing an increase to the District's consumption charge and the monthly minimum (flat fee) charge.
-The increase will be effective for bills generated after June 26, 2024.
+The increase will be effective for bills generated on or after June 27, 2024.